Prosthetics – An Education Of Artificial Limbs And Limb Replacement For Amputees

-The design and fabrication process consists of several stages.
+The assembly and fabrication process consists of several stages.
 The prosthetist can already begin working with the patient before the amputation.
 He or she can begin taking measurements and start the fabrication process.
 When the wound of the surgery has healed after several weeks, a plaster mold made from the residual limb is used as a template for making the duplicate limb.

-Computerized digital measurements are then taken for perfection in design.
+Computerized digital measurements are then taken for perfection in assembly.
 More attention is given to the structure of a patient’s residual limb along with the location of muscles, tendons, different bones, and the patient’s health and skin conditions.

 Physical Therapy and Prosthetic Adjustments